Booleanso/Boolean.so/webrend/README.md

 - **Stripe Connect**: Direct payments to sellers with platform fee support
 - **Repository Marketplace**: Browse, search, and filter repositories for sale
 - **Multiple Purchase Options**:
-  - One-time purchases (transfers repository ownership)
+  - One-time purchases (copies repo into WebRend org and transfers a fresh copy to buyer)
   - Subscription access (provides collaborator access for the subscription period)
 - **Seller Dashboard**: Track sales, manage listings, and view analytics
 - **Firebase Integration**: Authentication, database, and storage